WaWa Breakfast Bowl Scrambled Eggs & Bacon

 Nutrition facts, prices, and ingredients are based on available information as of the date of publication.
 Restaurants and food manufacturers may change recipes or formulations without notice.
 Check package labels and ask the product manufacturer or restaurant for the most up-to-date information.
 Unless otherwise stated, %DV is based on a 2,000 calorie diet.
 All reports and reviews published on this site are for informational purposes only.
 NutritionandIngredients.com does not provide healthcare advice or dietary recommendations.
 Always consult your licensed physician for any healthcare or dietary advice.

-Nutrition facts and ingredients source: WaWa.
-Breakfast bowl food product image courtesy of WaWa.
-Original design by Nutrition & Ingredients for purposes of fast food nutrition research and commentary.
+Nutrition facts, ingredients, and food product image source: WaWa.
+Original design by Nutrition & Ingredients for fast food nutrition research and commentary.

 Leave a Reply